Collaboration Metrics

 High influence may not be a plus for the reviewer but it may reflect that the submitter is either not making the right developments or not capable of standing up for the changes they make.
 They may just go with the flow even if they have a reason to make the development in a specific way.

-It is expected that the team leaders and experienced developers may have a higher influence rate than others.
+It is expected that the team leaders and experienced contributors may have a higher influence rate than others.
 In case such users have low influence, it may indicate that the review is not worth making any changes or the submitter is not acting on the comments.

 Review Collaboration